I make it a point to be wholly me in everything I write. No guise. No pretending to be perfect. No fakey-fake stuff.

 5. I bought my first house by myself.

 It was a thrill…and a bit unnerving…especially when the heat went out and the roof started leaking that first year.
 However, the repairs worked and I got to design my own kitchen, so it all worked out in the end.
-My amazing hubs moved in eventually and I wouldn't have traded that for the world.
 But looking back on those first few years, they felt amazing and infused with a special kind of power from doing it on my own.

 6. I don't speak Spanish.